World Test Championship final: Shaun Pollock says Australia's ageing bowlers remain their prime assets in Ashes year

 "We've got some fond memories of last time just down the road at The Oval and coming here to Lord's, it's a place we traditionally play pretty good cricket.

 "I think spin will play a big part, particularly as the game wears on.
-It is dry, there hasn't been too much rain, which can be rare for England, obviously," Smith added.
+It is dry, there hasn't been too much rain, which can be rare for England, obviously."

 Live Test Cricket